Housing Development Finance Corporation: HDFC ERGO General Insurance Company

-HDFC formed this General Insurance company with ERGO Insurance Group.
-HDFC holds 50.5% and ERGO holds 26% of the shares.
-By the end of September 2013, its Market share in General Insurance stood at 4.1% (overall) in terms of gross gross direct premium in first half year of FY 2013–14.
+HDFC formed this general insurance company with ERGO Insurance Group.
+HDFC held 50.5% and ERGO held 26% of the shares.
+By the end of September 2013, its market share in general insurance stood at 4.1% (overall) in terms of gross gross direct premium in first half year of FY 2013–14.
 The total employee strength of the company as of March 31, 2013 was 1,389.

-HDFC Property Fund
+HDFC Capital Advisors

-It was launched in 2005.
-Its first scheme was a close ended fund for domestic investors: 'HDFC India Real Estate Fund'.
-The funds of this scheme are managed by HDFC Venture Capital Limited.
-Its another scheme is for international investors and is a closed ended fund: 'HIREF International Fund'.
+Established in 2016, HDFC Capital Advisors is a private equity real estate firm.
+As of April 2023, HDFC holds 90% stake in the company while Abu Dhabi Investment Authority holds the remaining 10%.
+In 2022, two wholly owned subsidiaries of HDFC, viz.
+HDFC Property Ventures and HDFC Venture Capital, were merged into HDFC Capital Advisors.